 Any documentation/written evidence that either party wishes to have considered should be submitted no less than ten working days before the date of the hearing where possible.
-Resident Doctors should provide any additional supporting information that they believe has not been considered by the original panel.
+Foundation resident doctors should provide any additional supporting information that they believe has not been considered by the original panel.